rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  Because like you, I've had those experiences.
 *  I remember an amazing dream where I was snowboarding
 *  and I am a below average snowboarder.
-*  And all of a sudden I was just taking jumps
+*  And all of a sudden, I was just taking jumps
 *  and I was doing all sorts of X game.
 *  You're Sean White.
 *  I was Sean, it was unbelievable.